Latest News

 Basildon Heritage are a volunteer group based in The Green Centre, Wat Tyler Country Park.

-Collecting and preserving the story of Basildon's past for future generations.
+Collecting and preserving the story of Borough of Basildon's past for future generations.

 Basildon Borough Through the Ages